eclipse-iceoryx/iceoryx/doc/design/draft/eventdriven-callbacks.md

     We list here features marked with [robust] which are only supported to increase this kind of the robustness.

- - concurrently: assigning a callback at any time from anywhere.
+ - concurrently: attaching a callback at any time from anywhere.
 This means in particular
     - Attaching a callback from within a callback.
     - [robust] Updating a callback from within the same callback
       ```cpp
       void onSampleReceived2(iox::popo::UntypedSubscriber & subscriber) {}

       void onSampleReceived(iox::popo::UntypedSubscriber & subscriber) {
-        myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived2);
+        myCallbackReactAL.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived2);
       }

-      myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
+      myCallbackReactAL.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
       ```
- - One can assign at most one callback to a specific event of a specific object.
+ - One can attach at most one callback to a specific event of a specific object.
 The event is
     - Usually defined with an enum by the developer.
 One example is `SubscriberEvent::HAS_SAMPLE_RECEIVED`.
-    - Attaching a callback to an event where a callback has been already assigned overrides the existing callback with the new one.
+    - Attaching a callback to an event where a callback has been already attached overrides the existing callback with the new one.
-    - One can assign the same event to different objects at the same time.
+    - One can attach the same event to different objects at the same time.
       ```cpp
-      myReactAL.assignEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);
+      myReactAL.attachEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);

       // overrides first callback
-      myReactAL.assignEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive2);
+      myReactAL.attachEvent(subscriber1, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive2);

       // callback is being added to the ReactAL since it belonging to a different object
-      myReactAL.assignEvent(subscriber2, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);
+      myReactAL.attachEvent(subscriber2, SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceive);
       ```
  - concurrently: detach a callback at any time from anywhere.
 This means in particular
     - Detaching a callback from within a callback.